hyl/MCFinder/README.md

-#MPFinder
+#MCFinder
-MPFinder is a geolocation tool that pulls in data from postcode APIs and UK Parliament to display contact details for your local MP.
+MCFinder is a geolocation tool that pulls in data from the Sunlight Foundation to display contact details for your local Senator or Representative.
+It is based on [MPFinder](http://github.com/hyl/MPFinder), except it is probably a better starting point for your own country as there isn't as much country-specific code.

 ##Adapting to your country
 *Note: This **really** wasn't designed with open-sourcing or other countries in mind.
 There may be demons...*